Frankfurt: Religion

-Frankfurt was historically a Protestant-dominated city.
+Frankfurt is historically a Protestant-dominated city.
 However, during the 19th century, an increasing number of Catholics moved to Frankfurt.
 As of 2013, the largest Christian denominations were Catholicism (22.7% of the population) and Protestantism, especially Lutheranism (19.4%).

 The Jewish community has a history dating back to medieval times and has always ranked among the largest in Germany.
-Over 7,200 inhabitants are affiliated with the Jewish community, making it the second largest in Germany after Berlin.
+Over 7,200 inhabitants are affiliated with the Jewish community, making it the third largest in Germany after Berlin and Munich.
 Frankfurt has four active synagogues.

-Due to the growing immigration of people from Muslim countries beginning in the 1960s, Frankfurt has a large Muslim community.
-Estimations put the share of Muslim inhabitants at approximately 12% (as of 2006).
+Frankfurt has a Muslim community estimated at 12% in 2006.

-According to calculations based on census data for 21 countries of origin, the number of Muslim migrants in Frankfurt amounted to about 84,000 in 2011, making up 12.6 percent of the population.
+According to calculations based on census data for 21 countries of origin, the number of Muslim migrants in Frankfurt amounted to about 84,000 in 2011, making up 12.6% of the population.
 The most prevalent countries of origin were Turkey and Morocco.
+The Ahmadiyya Noor Mosque, constructed in 1959, is the city's largest mosque and the third largest in Germany.
+In 2020, the number of Muslims in Frankfurt's total population was estimated at 18%.

 Government and politics

 Mayor

-The current Mayor is Nargess Eskandari-Grünberg of the Alliance 90/The Greens.
-She took the office on an interim basis in November 2022 following the recall of the previous mayor Peter Feldmann.
+The current mayor is Mike Josef of the Social Democratic Party, who took the office on 11 May 2023.

-The most recent mayoral election was held on 25 February 2018, with a runoff held on 11 March, and the results were as follows:
+The most recent mayoral election was held on 5 March 2023, with a runoff held on 26 March, and the results were as follows: